-The Department must collect, maintain, and provide to USDA contact and real-time information for all hemp producers licensed or Licensees authorized in the territory.
-The Department requires that each prospective hemp cultivator and or processor applies for licensure utilizing the Department's online database program:
+The Department must collect, maintain, and provide to USDA contact and real-time information for all hemp producers certified or certificate holders authorized in the territory.
+The Department requires that each prospective hemp cultivator and/ or processor applies for certification at the office of the Guam Department of Agriculture.

 - This program will allow the Department to transmit information regarding licensed hemp producers to UDSA upon request.
-Specifically, the Department shall provide USDA, by the first of each month, a report providing the contact information and the status of the Licensee in the Territory. - The Department's database shall collect at minimum the following information: - 1.
-For each new Hemp producer who is an individual and is licensed or authorized by the Department, the report shall include the full name of the individual, license or authorization identifier, business address, telephone number, and email address (if available). - 2.
+Specifically, the Department shall provide USDA, by the first of each month, through USDA's information sharing system, HeMP, a report providing the contact information and the status of the Bona Fide Hemp Grower in Guam. - The Department's database shall collect at minimum the following information: - 1.
+For each new Hemp producer who is an individual and is certified or authorized by the Department, the report shall include the full name of the individual, license or authorization identifier, business address, telephone number, and email address. - 2.
 For each new Hemp producer that is an entity and is licensed or authorized by the Department, the report shall include the full name of the entity, the principal business location address, license or authorization identifier, employer identification number (EIN), and the full name, title, and email address of each employee for whom the entity is required to submit a criminal history record report. - 3.
 For each Hemp producer that was included in a previous report and whose reported information has changed, the report shall include the previously reported information and the new information. - 4.
-The period covered by the report, and the status of each Hemp producers license and registration. - 5.
-Indication that there were no changes during the current reporting cycle, if applicable. - The Department must collect and report to USDA monthly on all Hemp Producers and therefore requires at minimum the information above and all information listed in the USDA Hemp producer report, available below:
+The period covered by the report, and the status of each Hemp producer's certificate and registration. - 5.
+Indication that there were no changes during the current reporting cycle, if applicable. - The Department must collect and report to USDA monthly on all Hemp Producers and therefore requires a minimum the information above and all information required for USDA's information sharing system HeMP: - The form was incorporated into the HeMP online platform.
+Please be sure you have access to Guam's account before Hemp Plan approval.